-TWAS-Lenovo Science Prize for Scientists in Developing Countries 2018
+TWAS-Lenovo Science Prize 2020 for Scientists in Developing Countries (USD100,000 Prize money)

-The TWAS-Lenovo Science Prize is one of the most prestigious honours given to scientists from the developing world.
-In 2018 the prize will be given for outstanding achievements in Engineering Sciences.
-The winner receives USD100,000.
+The TWAS-Lenovo Science Award is one of the most prestigious honours given to scientists from the developing world.
+In 2020 the award will be given for outstanding achievements in Agricultural Sciences.

 Eligible Countries: Developing countries